dinesh876/amxcmp/README.md

 Install using `pip`:

-Download the .whl file from Relase and run below command
+Download the .whl file from Release and run below command

 ```
 $ pip install amxcmp-<version>-py3-none-any.whl